Mauro Forghieri: Oral Engineering Group

 On 1 January 1995, Forghieri co-founded with Franco Antoniazzi and Sergio Lugli the Oral Engineering Group, a mechanical design company.
 Forghieri was active in company operations, which include design, research and development of automobile, motorcycle, marine and go-kart engines and components.
 Clients include BMW, Bugatti, and Aprilia.
 Oral Engineering was commissioned to convert the Ferrari Pinin concept car from a static display into a driveable vehicle.

 Project 1221

 Around 2005, Forghieri joined Project 1221, an Italian automobile company developing a new MF1 sports car, as chief engineer.

 Later life

 Forghieri was critical of the drag reduction system introduced to Formula One in the 2010s.
-He was declared an honourary citizen of Modena in 2021.
+He was declared an honorary citizen of Modena in 2021.

 Forghieri died on 2 November 2022, at the age of 87.
 Scuderia Ferrari commemorated Forghieri's passing with decals reading "ciao Furia", meaning "goodbye Fury," Forghieri's nickname during his time at Ferrari.
 These decals were applied to Scuderia Ferrari F1-75 cars at the 2022 São Paulo Grand Prix and 488 GTE cars at the 2022 8 Hours of Bahrain FIA World Endurance Championship race.

+Formula One Championships

+Forghieri-designed cars won eight World Constructors' and four World Drivers' championships.